geoschem/HEMCO/docs/source/hco-sa-guide/compiling.rst

 :literal:`<VALUE>` is the value that you are assigning it.
 These settings are persistent and saved in your build directory.
-You can set multiple variables in a single command, and you can run :ref:`:program:`cmake` as many times as you need to configure your desired settings.
+You can set multiple variables in a single command, and you can run :ref:`hco-sa-soft-cmake` as many times as you need to configure your desired settings.

 .. note::